 - All children and young adults should receive all of the recommended vaccines according to the schedule published by the Centers for Disease Control and the American Academy of Pediatrics.

-- Based on all available literature, evidence and current studies, that vaccines do not cause autism or other developmental disabilities.
+- Based on all available literature, evidence, and current studies, that vaccines do not cause autism or other developmental disabilities.
 We firmly believe that thimerosal, a preservative that has been in vaccines for decades and remains in some vaccines, does not cause autism or other developmental disabilities.

 - Vaccinating children and young adults may be the single most important health-promoting intervention we perform as health care providers and that you can perform as parents/caregivers.
-The recommended vaccines given and their schedules are the results of years and years of scientific study and data gathered on millions of children by thousands of our brightest scientists and physicians.
+The recommended vaccines were given and their schedules are the results of years and years of scientific study and data gathered on millions of children by thousands of our brightest scientists and physicians.

 These things being said, we recognize that there has always been and will likely always be controversy surrounding vaccination.
-Indeed, Benjamin Franklin, persuaded by his brother, was opposed to the smallpox vaccine until scientific data convinced him otherwise.
+Indeed, Benjamin Franklin, persuaded by his brother, as opposed to the smallpox vaccine until scientific data convinced him otherwise.
 Tragically, he delayed inoculating his favorite son, Franky, who contracted smallpox and died at the age of 4, leaving Ben with a lifetime of guilt and remorse.
 Quoting Mr. Franklin’s autobiography:

 The vaccine campaign is truly a victim of its own success.
 It is precisely because vaccines are so effective at preventing illness that we are even discussing whether or not they should be given.
 Because of vaccines, many of us have never seen a child with polio, tetanus, whooping cough, bacterial meningitis, or even chickenpox, or known a friend or family member whose child died of one of these diseases.
 Such success can make us complacent or even lazy about vaccinating, but such an attitude, if it becomes widespread, can only lead to tragic results.

-Over the past several years, many people have chosen not to vaccinate their children with the MMR vaccine after publication of an unfounded suspicion (later retracted) that the vaccine caused autism.
+Over the past several years, many people have chosen not to vaccinate their children with the MMR vaccine after the publication of an unfounded suspicion (later retracted) that the vaccine caused autism.
 As a result of under-immunization, there have been outbreaks of measles and several deaths from complications of measles in Europe over the past several years and more recently, outbreaks in the United States.

 Furthermore, by not vaccinating your child, you are taking advantage of thousands of others who do vaccinate their children.
 Which decreases the likelihood that your child will contract one of these diseases.